SemilogoDan/SemilogoDan/README.md

 # Hi there 👋🏾!

 Welcome to my GitHub profile.
-I'm **Semilogo Ogungbure**, a passionate **Software Engineer** from Belgium 🇧🇪.
+I'm **Semilogo Ogungbure**, an aspiring **Software Engineer**.
 I work with various programming languages and constantly learn new tools and techniques to enhance my skills.
 I believe in the power of **open-source contributions** and the beauty of collaboration in the tech world 🌍.

 ---